 Additives

-You should also avoid products that contain fillers, such as maltodextrin or dextrose (15).
+You may also want to avoid products that contain fillers, such as maltodextrin or dextrose (15).

 Your Diet